helgatheviking/Nav-Menu-Roles/readme.txt

 = 1.5.0 =
 * Switch to instance of plugin
-* Detect conflicts, add notice
+* Detect conflicting plugins, add notice
 * remove some extraneous parameters
 * Add Spanish translation thanks to @deskarrada